taroooyan/bg-wiki/NANO-MANUAL.md

 ##MISCELLANEOUS:

-***PARAMETER SETTINGS:*** The MiniSD card that ships with the bGeigie Nano contains two pre-set ﬁles, CONFIG.TXT for communication rate and SAFECAST.TXT for some operating parameters.
+***PARAMETER SETTINGS:*** The micro-SD card that ships with the bGeigie Nano contains two pre-set ﬁles, CONFIG.TXT for communication rate and SAFECAST.TXT for some operating parameters.
 The parameters are described elsewhere in this bGeigieNanoKit/wiki and in the larger archive https://github.com/Safecast/.
 Edit the parameters accordingly.
-Keep a backup of your 2 files in case the miniSD card becomes damaged or corrupted.
+Keep a backup of your 2 files in case the micro-SD card becomes damaged or corrupted.
 Default settings are available online at: https://github.com/Safecast/bGeigieNanoKit/tree/master/SD%20card

 ***KIT ORDER FULFILLMENT:*** to request missing/replacement kit part(s) by air mail, contact info@safecast.org, as given in contacts on the safecast.org home page.
 (If you're in a hurry, search your local and web DIY electronics sources, e.g. https://www.sparkfun.com/categories).